istio/istio.io/content/en/docs/ops/ambient/usage/inpod/index.md

 alt="pod added to the ambient mesh flow"
 >}}

-The `istio-cni` node agent is informed of pod lifecycle events such as creation and deletion and also watches the underlying Kubernetes api server for events such as the ambient label being attached to a pod or its namespace.
-The `istio-cni` is a CNI plugin that is secondary to the primary CNI plugin within that Kubernetes cluster.
-Its purpose is only to setup traffic redirection and istio specific functions while letting the primary Kubernetes CNI plugin handle core L3 networking setup that is needed independent of istio.
-Once the `istio-cni` node agent is informed of sych an event that requires it to be added to the ambient mesh, the following sequence of operations is performed. i
+The `istio-cni` node agent is informed of pod lifecycle events such as creation and deletion, and also watches the underlying Kubernetes API server for events such as the ambient label being added to a pod or namespace.

+The `istio-cni` node agent additionally installs a chained CNI plugin that is executed by the container runtime after the primary CNI plugin within that Kubernetes cluster executes.
+Its only purpose is to notify the `istio-cni` node agent when a new pod is created by the container runtime in a namespace that is already enrolled in ambient mode, and propagate the new pod context to the `istio-cni` node agent.

+Once the `istio-cni` node agent is notified that a pod needs to be added to the ambient mesh (either from the CNI plugin, if the pod is brand-new, or from the Kubernetes API server, if the pod is already running but needs to be added), the following sequence of operations is performed: i
 - The `istio-cni` node agent enters the pod’s network namespace and establishes network redirection rules inside the pod network namespace, such that packets entering and leaving the pod are intercepted and transparently redirected to the node-local ztunnel proxy instance listening on [well-known ports](https://github.com/istio/ztunnel/blob/master/ARCHITECTURE.md#ports) (15008, 15006, 15001).
 - The `istio-cni` node agent then informs the node ztunnel over a Unix domain socket that it should establish local proxy